 1c.
 Where can I find the forms I need to obtain credit for my pro bono work, or to get SJI approval for work with an organization that is not already established?

-You can find all forms - the Student-Initiated Petition, Exit Questionnaire and Supervisor's Report - on the Forms & Guidelines page.
+You can find the Student-Initiated Petition here and the Exit Questionnaire and Supervisor's Report on LawNet.